-A recent comprehensive study41 found that childhood exposure to SNAP benefits "reduces the likelihood that individuals receive income from public programs in adulthood."
-The implication, therefore, is "that the social safety net for families with young children may, in part, 'pay for itself' by reducing reliance on government support in the long-term."42
+A recent comprehensive study49 found that childhood exposure to SNAP benefits "reduces the likelihood that individuals receive income from public programs in adulthood."
+The implication, therefore, is "that the social safety net for families with young children may, in part, 'pay for itself' by reducing reliance on government support in the long-term50."

-Researchers looked at data on 43 million Americans to track the long-term impacts of childhood exposure to Food Stamps and SNAP on adult economic productivity and well-being.43 They linked Census data to data from the Social Security Administration to track children from SNAPenrolled families through adulthood and found that those exposed in utero through age five were more likely to live longer, be economically self-sufficient and own their own home and less likely to be incarcerated.44 The social safety net for families with young children may, in part, 'pay for itself by reducing reliance on government in the long-term.
+Researchers looked at data on 43 million Americans to track the long-term impacts of childhood exposure to Food Stamps and SNAP on adult economic productivity and well-being51.
+They linked Census data to data from the Social Security Administration to track children from SNAP-enrolled families through adulthood and found that those exposed in utero through age five were more likely to live longer, be economically self-sufficient and own their own home and less likely to be incarcerated52.

 This study confirmed prior research showing access to nutritional support programs early in life improves economic self-sufficiency in later life, especially for women.
-In households with young children, the study's authors found, SNAP "is the opposite of a 'welfare trap.'"45 Providing critical benefits to children at pivotal developmental stages "apparently allows them to invest in the skills that, in turn, will enable them to escape poverty when they grow up."46
+In households with young children, the study's authors found, SNAP "is the opposite of 'welfare trap.'"53 Providing critical benefits to children at pivotal developmental stages "apparently allows them to invest in the skills that, in turn, will enable them to escape poverty when they grow up54."